-Work with an embroidery thread (3 threads) without a knot at the end of the thread, and pull the thread into the felt (so that the end (without knot) it is almost hidden from view).
-Sewed over yourself to secure the stitching before sewing into the bead (or button) and back into the felt repeatedly to secure the bead (or button).
+Work with embroidery thread (3 threads) without a knot at the end of the thread, and pull the thread into the felt (so that the end (without knot) it is almost hidden from view).
+Sew over yourself to secure the stitching before sewing into the bead (or button) and back into the felt repeatedly to secure the bead (or button).

 To sew the mouth continuing using embroidery thread and complete a simple back stitch.
 Mark the curve and shape of the mouth onto the felt with a pencil or pins.
 If you would like to learn how to sew a back stitch, check out our back stitch YouTube tutorial: How To: Back Stitch (Appliqué).